by: Lois Fearne

 🍒 And to join in on the Halloween fun, Airheads is taking “trick or treat, smell my feet” (quite literally) by launching a limited-edition cherry-scented foot spray.
 Reactions to the product have been mixed.
 33% think it’s a clever idea, 34% find it a little strange, and another 33% say it’s fun but maybe a bit too much.

 How will your next campaign resonate?
-Book a meeting to learn more about how OnePulse can help you!
+BOOK A DEMO to learn more about how OnePulse can help you!

 Why wait to hear what your customer is thinking?